-- 1. There are two lines for Website names and URLs, each line containing two blanks. - 2.
-The left-hand blank on the first line is for the complete name of the Website. - 3.
-The right-hand blank on the first line is where you write the URL of the home page of the Website. - 4.
-The left-hand blank on the second line is for the complete name of the activity you are analyzing. - 5.
-The right-hand blank on the second line is where you record the root URL for the activity you are analyzing.
+- Two versions of the instrument are included in the Appendix of this manual.
+The first uses color coding to help distinguish leaner-directed from materials-directed classifications.
+Using a color-printed version may prove helpful when one is first getting accustomed to the instrument's categories.
+The second version is a plain black-and-white version of the instrument.
+This is the version one is most likely to use once one becomes accustomed to using the instrument. - At the top of the instrument are two lines for Website names and URLs, each line containing two blanks. - The left-hand blank on the first line is for the complete name of the Website. - The right-hand blank on the first line is where you write the URL of the home page of the Website.

-- 6. Review the instrument.
+- The left-hand blank on the second line is for the complete name of the activity you are analyzing. - The right-hand blank on the second line is where you record the root URL for the activity you are analyzing. - Review the instrument.
 You will observe that it is a matrix made up of 5 rows and 4 columns.
 The 5 rows describe the five possible essential features of inquiry.
-The 4 columns describe the degree to which the WBI is either learner-directed (left two columns) or materials-directed (right two columns).
-Notice that there are 6 subcolumns in the fourth row.
-These represent subdivisions of the four columns, with only one division each for the extreme left and right columns and two subdivisions in each of the center two columns. - 7.
-Notice that there is a column descriptor at the bottom of each of the four columns.
+The 4 columns describe the degree to which the WBI is either learner-directed (left two columns) or materials-directed (right two columns). - Notice that there is a column descriptor at the top of each of the four columns.
 These statements summarize the guiding philosophy for all cells in that column.
 Note also that each cell in the matrix contains a sentence or two that describes what WBIs falling into that cell would exhibit as properties.